 As we approached the cave that’s located at the far side of Punta Vicente Roca, our eyes simply couldn’t believe what was swimming below us.
 It was a young whale shark!
 At first, we thought it was a sunfish but then we saw the greater part of its body complete grandeur.
 We didn’t hesitate to follow this animal as it gradually kept swimming towards shallower waters.
 At one point it got so close to the surface of the water that we managed to see its entire body!
 This was the first time I had seen a whale shark at Punta Vicente Roca in over 18 years of guiding!!!
 I think I must’ve been even happier and more amused than my guests!

 This whale shark swam around us for about 10 minutes before it decided to swim away.
 It was the biggest show and highlight of that morning outing.
 Our guests were all in awe at the greatness of this gargantuan fish – one of the largest in the world!

-Not only had we gotten to see a decent handful of our BIG15 group of iconic species, we also got lucky enough to spot a whale shark in Galapagos!
-Completely unplanned and all of it just on our first morning of our 5-day Western Galapagos Islands itinerary.
+Not only had we gotten to see a decent handful of our BIG15 group of iconic species, but we also got lucky enough to spot a whale shark in Galapagos!
+Completely unplanned and all of it just on the first morning of our Galapagos tour.
 What more could we expect, let alone ask to see, within the next few days after all this?!